-Just because there were fewer work sets though, it doesn’t mean that there were fewer warm-up sets.
-In fact, the opposite!
+Fewer work sets doesn’t mean fewer warm-up sets.
+In fact, it’s the opposite.

-Although the number of work sets were cut in half, the intensity (load) peaked and remained high, and thus a greater number of warm-up sets were required, especially near the beginning of the workout (check out A Better Way To Deload for more details on this new way to taper).
+Although the total number of work sets was cut in half, intensity (load) remained high.
+That meant a greater number of warm-up sets—especially at the start of the workout.

 A1.
 Incline Dumbbell Press